MbBrainz/EmojipastaBot/README.md

+I forked this repo cause i wanted to make a cli tool from it so i could emojipasta my git commit msgs...
+I know, i know, but it's fun.

 ## Description
 [u/AnEmojipastaBot](https://www.reddit.com/user/anemojipastabot) (now suspended from reddit) turns the parent of your comment into emojipasta.
 It can be summoned by mentioning it.